 To attract local customers, you can use poster advertisements, banners and other printed materials to promote your business in areas close to your shop.

 As with brochures and pamphlets, posters can also be used where your target customers are likely to be.
-Such as with the example of a business in the pet industry advertising putting up posters at a veterinary practice, where bored pet owners in the waiting room are likely to see your poster and read it.
+Such as with the example of a business in the pet industry advertising at a veterinary practice, where bored pet owners in the waiting room are likely to see your poster and read it.